Dr. Sharon A. Kerrick

 502.272.8008 • email@example.com

 Dr. Hongwei Song is an Assistant Professor of Economics.
 She received her Ph.D. in Economics from the University of Arkansas.
-At Bellarmine, she teaches at both the undergraduate and graduate levels such as Principles of Microeconomics, International Trade and Finance, and Economic Analysis Techniques.
+At Bellarmine, she teaches at both the undergraduate and graduate levels such as Principles of Microeconomics, International Trade and Finance, and Global Economy.
 Dr. Hongwei Song is a member of the Southern Economic Association and the American Economic Association.
 Her fields of interest involve development economics, the economics of networks, experimental economics, and international economics.
 She has published on academic journals in both English and Chinese languages.

 Dr. Bradley Stevenson